Every document below is a reason to NEVER BUY A SUBARU!

 PARAGRAPH 2 and 3

-blame and liability to Laus Marketing.
+shift blame and liability to Laus Marketing.
 My position, however, is quite clear.
-Motor Image denied
+Subaru

-the warranty, and they are liable.
+denied the warranty, and they are liable.
 I have no issue with Laus Marketing.
-On this note, I am still quite
+On this note, I am

-disturbed by the fact that Subaru stays out of this legal fight by using their proxies.
-While it appears
+still quite disturbed by the fact that Subaru stays out of this legal fight by using their affiliates.

-that Motor Image is acting on its own accord, I have no idea if it is really Subaru instructing them.
+While it appears that Motor Image is acting on its own accord, I have no idea if it is really Subaru

-I do not want to participate in this “shift the blame” game, which is why I use Subaru to refer to
+I do not want to participate in this “shift the blame” game, which is why I refer to Subaru and not their

 This is self-explanatory.
 Just restating facts and putting them in perspective.